 See what's in the database

 The following links lead to simple SPARQL queries in a graphical interface.
 Queries are executed on the fly by pressing the start button, and results always reflect LexBib wikibase content at that particular point in time.
 You can modify or combine the queries.
+If you are an author, a quick way to check which of your articles are already in the database is to find yourself through the main search above, and then click on "What links here" in the side pane menu.
+You can also search for yourself on LexBib Zotero or Elexifinder.

 - All bibliographical items: authors, title, date: Query.